Hellen Toncio

 Hellen Toncio (born April 17, 1994) is a Chilean volleyball player and beauty pageant titleholder who was crowned Miss Universo Chile 2014 and represented Chile at the Miss Universe 2014.

 Early life

 Hellen is an odontology student and a volleyball player in Chile.

 Pageantry

 Miss Universo Chile 2014

-Hellen was crowned as Miss Universo Chile 2014 and represented O'Higgins.
+Hellen was crowned Miss Universo Chile 2014 and represented O'Higgins region.

 Miss Universe 2014

-Hellen represented Chile at Miss Universe 2014 in United States but Unplaced.
+Hellen represented Chile at Miss Universe 2014 in United States but was unplaced.